Chanpreet-Singh/NewsBot/README.md

 # Group 32
-The developers will be using python3.8 to develop various services.
+The developers have used python3.8 to develop various services.

 List of developers <br/>
 Chanpreet Singh <br/>